 To keep up, new technologies arrive each day designed to improve the customer experience.
 There are more than 10,000 CX technology providers in a market estimated to be worth $195 billion, according to Gartner.
 It’s enough to overwhelm even the most seasoned customer experience professionals, especially those who rely on new technology to enable a digital transformation.

-The goal of any digital transformation should be to create connected, contextual conversations.
+The goal of any digital transformation strategy should be to create connected, contextual conversations.
 Historically, this has been nearly impossible because of the numerous technologies, processes, and systems in place.
 APIs and other static levers that connect systems quickly become outdated and re-plumbing the organization with an entire enterprise-wide technology implementation often isn’t feasible.

 Rather than deploy disparate technologies that create siloes of digital CX, a better approach is to leverage a holistic, cohesive CX ecosystem built with innovative technology to orchestrate, integrate, automate, and operate amazing digital-first customer experiences.
 This environment of curated and integrated CX technologies gives senior leaders the opportunity to leverage best-of-breed platforms, applications, and capabilities without spending time and effort to research which are the best fit or how they can work together.

 TTEC’s Humanify Cloud, for example, delivers a full ecosystem of pre-integrated, industry leading customer experience applications.
-These pre-built integrations span hundreds of apps ranging from the largest CRMs to best-in-class technology solutions across the customer lifecycle including messaging, automation, analytics, workforce management, AI, and omnichannel that TTEC fully integrates into our clients’ systems.
+These pre-built integrations span hundreds of apps ranging from the largest CRMs to best-in-class technology solutions across the customer lifecycle including messaging, automation, analytics, workforce management, artificial intelligence (AI), and omnichannel that TTEC fully integrates into our clients’ systems.
 We then add in our world-class human workforce to connect the dots between the technology and people to engage customers with speed and convenience alongside empathy, compassion, and understanding.

 Companies can take advantage of a cohesive ecosystem to deploy customer journey strategy with a real-time technology layer placed on top of existing systems.
 This layer creates a virtual glue that enables customer-centric connectivity across the enterprise.
-Here’s how to harness its power to enable digital transformation in the contact center.
+Here’s how to harness its power to enable digital transformation in the contact center

 5 steps to a successful digital transformation and customer experience technology solution

 Digital transformation is a mammoth undertaking.
 For established complex legacy businesses, we recommend starting in the contact center, often the epicenter of all that is causing friction in the customer experience (and likely cost the most to the business), then expanding to other customer-facing functions.